chordify/redis-schema/README.md

 integers, floats, text, bytestrings, etc.

 Non-simple values are all values that are more complicated than a bytestring, and thus will come with restrictions.
-For example, Redis lists must contain only simple values but they themselves are not simple values.
+For example, Redis lists are not simple values.

 Let's start by discussing simple values.